cyprus327/Fraglib/Tutorial.md

 ![Mandelbrot Zoom](https://github.com/cyprus327/Fraglib/blob/main/.githubResources/MandelbrotGIF.gif)

-With that, the this tutorial comes to an end.
+With that, this tutorial comes to an end.
 I hope you like Fraglib, and make something amazing!